June 17th, 2016 by Soderstrom Skin Institute

 What is Laser Hair Removal?

-Laser hair removal is the only process proven to permanently reduce unwanted hair.
+Laser hair removal is the only process proven to provide long term reduction of unwanted hair.
 The most commonly targeted areas of the body are the chin, upper lip, under arms, legs and bikini line.

 The laser hair removal process targets laser beams of light onto the skin, penetrating through the skin with a light/heat effect on the hair follicle.
 After this process, hairs treated with the laser beam are thinner and lighter in color, and some completely disappear.